Spring

 Maths

-In Maths, the children represented the two times table using a range of different manipulatives.
+In Maths, the children represented the two-times table using a range of different manipulatives.
 They demonstrated strong reasoning skills and clear communication as they explained their representations and shared their thinking with others.

 PE